 The Chesapeake Bay region is a significant setting in African American history.
 The region was a gateway for the first blacks brought from Africa to the colonies.
 Throughout the mid-1800s, the Bay and its rivers were important pathways along the Underground Railroad.

 Harriet Tubman Day is an American holiday in honor of the anti-slavery activist Harriet Tubman, observed on March 10 in the whole country, and in the U.S. states of New York and Maryland both of which have national parks named in her honor.

 The BOC have been working with the Harriet Tubman Organization for more than twenty-five years.
 The BOC’s "Chesapeake Underground Research Project" highlights Harriet Tubman’s use of the Chesapeake Bay and its many tributaries to aid enslaved people to freedom.

 "Oh Harriet Have You Heard?"

 The Blacks of the Chesapeake and the Chesapeake Ecology Center (CEC) have enjoyed a long-time relationship with Anne Arundel County Public Schools.
-Leggett serves as the president of the Ecology Center's Board of Directors and is both organizations have been housed on the campus of Adams Park, a10 acre waterfront campus on situated along College Creek, Annapolis.
-Students, teachers and the community have benefitted from the BOC's and CEC's presence.
-Collectively memorial gardens and been established, as well as, rain gardens, bio-retention ponds and native plantings.
+Leggett serves as the president of the Ecology Center's Board of Directors.
+Both organizations are housed on the campus of Adams Park, a 10 acre waterfront campus situated along College Creek, Annapolis.
+Students, teachers and the community have benefited from the BOC's and CEC's presence.
+Memorial gardens, rain gardens, bio-retention ponds and native plantings have been established.
 Currently, the Mary Moss Academy, an Alternative Middle School is operating on the site and both organizations are working with the school.

 BOCF & Educators Connecting Research in the K-16 Classroom: http://www.ecrcme.com/blacks-of-the-chesapeake-foundation.html